Pat Hentgen

 Patrick George Hentgen (born November 13, 1968) is an American former professional baseball pitcher, and currently a special assistant with the Toronto Blue Jays organization.
 He played in Major League Baseball (MLB) for the Blue Jays, St. Louis Cardinals, and Baltimore Orioles from 1991 to 2004.
 In 1996, he won the American League (AL) Cy Young Award.

 Early life

 Hentgen was born in Detroit, Michigan, in 1968.
-He attended Fraser High School in Fraser, Michigan, and was drafted by the Toronto Blue Jays in the fifth round of the 1986 Major League Baseball draft.
+He attended Fraser High School in Fraser, Michigan, and was drafted by the Toronto Blue Jays in the fifth round of the 1986 Major League Baseball draft, aged 17.
 He signed with the Blue Jays in June 1986.